node-red/node-red-nodes/hardware/blinkstick/README.md

     sudo apt-get install -y libudev-dev

-Currently you **MUST** run Node-RED as root in order to get sufficient permissions to talk to this USB driver.
+You also currently need to create a file `/etc/udev/rules.d/80-blinkstick.rules` containing

+    SUBSYSTEMS=="usb", ATTRS{idVendor}=="20a0", ATTRS{idProduct}=="41e5", TAG+="uaccess"

+and either reload the udev rules or reboot.

 Install
 -------

-Run the following command in the root directory of your Node-RED install.
+Run the following command in the user directory of your Node-RED install.
-Usually the is `~/.node-red`
+Usually this is `~/.node-red`

     npm install node-red-node-blinkstick